Chapters of Life

 WWI Veterans from Southwest Washington

-This book is unusually descriptive and that prose was created by “Mrs. Kina Bower, Historian, who arranged the information in story form so that it could easily read and understood.”
+This book is unusually descriptive and that prose was created by “Mrs. Kina Bower, Historian, who arranged the information in story form so that it could easily be read and understood.”
 Some of the example biographies were chosen because of her prose.

 This book was published after the “Centralia Murder” on Armistice Day.
 (I intend to add the account from the book and give references to other books on the subject.)